skorski/Writing/Tutorials/GitBasics-pt1.md

 Both bitbucket and github offer excellent web integrations that can make collaboration and review much easier.
 Some of our favorite shared features include:

-- web based edits:
+- Web-based edits:
 	Review code online and make modifications and commit them through the website.
 This can be very helpful if you are performing quick code reviews online or if you are working on markdown files.

-- commit notifications:
+- Commit notifications:
 	Keeping current on work from a team becomes challenging as commits pile up.
 Both services offer a robust number of features to notifiy you of new commits.
 As your team becomes more clear with commit messages these can help quickly flag commits that warrent extra attention.

-- bug tracking:
+- Bug tracking:
 	When bugs are found, both tools allow you to quickly mark them to make sure they are resolved in the future.

 ## Conclusion: